ShaneCurcuru/mutualaidarlington.org/active.md

 ## Contact Site Admins

-Propose a GitHub PR or email [menotomy@shanecurcuru.org](mailto:menotomy@shanecurcuru.org?Subject=MutualAidArlington Local Suggestion) with your suggestions.
+Propose a GitHub PR or email [](mailto:?Subject=MutualAidArlington Local Suggestion) with your suggestions.

 **STAY CALM AND TAKE A WALK**